Quantum trajectories for time-dependent adiabatic master equations: Case studies

 As a first illustrative example and as a consistency check, we reproduce the master equation evolution of the $8$-qubit ferromagnetic Ising spin chain in a transverse field studied in Ref.~\cite{ABLZ:12-SI}.
 For this problem, the Ising parameters are given by [also shown in Fig.~\ref{fig:4a}]

-The functions $A(t)$ and $B(t)$ used in Ref.~\cite{ABLZ:12-SI} are the annealing schedule of the D-Wave One ``Rainier" processor (described in detail, e.g., in Ref.~\cite{q108}).
+The functional form of the functions $A(t)$ and $B(t)$ is given in Appendix \ref{app:Chain} (they are the annealing schedule of the D-Wave One ``Rainier" processor, described in detail, e.g., in Ref.~\cite{q108}, and were also used in the original AME study of the $8$-qubit chain~\cite{ABLZ:12-SI}).
+The effect of changing the schedule is small; for comparison we provide in Appendix~\ref{app:Chain} results for a linear annealing schedule with the same bath parameters.
+As shown in Fig.~\ref{fig:3qubits8qubits}, we recover the master equation solution within the error bars.
 The initial state is the ground state of $H_{S}(0)$, which is the uniform superposition state.
-As shown in Fig.~\ref{fig:3qubits8qubits}, we recover the master equation solution within the error bars.

 It is illustrative to see how a single trajectory differs from the averaged case, and we show this in Fig.~\ref{fig:8qubitssingle}.
 Instead of the smooth change in the population as observed in the averaged case, the single trajectory behaves like a step-function.
 This is explained by the fact that the drift term vanishes if $\ket{\psi(t)}$ is a nondegenerate eigenstate, as shown in Appendix~\ref{app:eigenstate-proof}.
 Therefore changes in the state's overlap with the instantaneous ground state occur only due to the jump operators.
 In this picture, the ground state population revival observed after the minimum gap is crossed is associated with jumps from the first excited state (or higher states for large $T$) to the ground state.
 After the minimum gap, there are more transitions back to the ground state than out of the ground state (see the inset of Fig.~\ref{fig:8qubitssingle}).
 Such a difference (divided by the number of trajectories) leads to the rise of the ground state population.